Karamuft/qCS/README.md

 # General Info
-- qCS is a tool to analyze and alter component values of superconducting logic cells such as RSFQ and AQFP cells.
+qCS is a tool to analyze and alter component values of superconducting logic cells such as RSFQ and AQFP cells.
 It also helps generating critical margin/yield-optimized variants of designed cells by utilizing the following built-in capabilities such as critical margin calculation, parametric yield analysis and critical margin range optimization.

+- The current application version has been developed and tested on CentOS 7 and Windows 10.

 # Requirements:
 - MATLAB Compiler Runtime (MCR) 9.11: The qCS installer will automatically download MCR from Mathworks website.
 If it is already installed, the system will detect the installed path (Windows OS only).
 Minimum 2 GB of disk capacity is required to accommodate MCR installation.
 Any installation directory is permitted for MCR.